titusvalid/Cataclysm-BN/README.md

 # Cataclysm: Bright Nights

 V7.0
-Just with Lua hooks added, no other differences.
+Lua hooks added,
+Hydraulics CBM triggering automatically based on work, so no need to toggle on and off every turn, NPC followers granted additional commands and tighter more predictable, controllable behaviour.